uwcartlab/webmapping/Chapter10/readme.md

 ### I. Responsively Framing a Data Visualization

 Next, create a _**coordinated visualization**_, linking the _reexpress_ and _retrieve_ interaction operators between the choropleth map and a second visual isomorph communicating different aspects of the attribute information.
-In Lesson 2, we will create a simple bar chart as our coordinated visualization; logic for linking user interactions between the map and graphic are covered in Chapter 11.
+In Lesson 2, we create a simple bar chart as our coordinated visualization; logic for linking user interactions between the map and graphic are covered in Chapter 11.

 You should not feel limited to the bar chart as your only coordinated option.
-If you are feeling adventurous and want to try implementing a different type of visualization, revisit the [D3 Examples Gallery](https://github.com/mbostock/d3/wiki/Gallery) for inspiration, looking for examples that work well with Shneiderman's multidimensional data type (i.e., multiple variables).
+If you are feeling adventurous and want to try implementing a different type of visualization, revisit the [D3 Examples Gallery](https://github.com/mbostock/d3/wiki/Gallery) for inspiration, looking for examples that work well with multivariate data (i.e., multiple attributes).
 If you do decide to stick with a bar chart, make sure you customize its look and feel.
 Do _not_ simply use the default styles shown in this tutorial.

 The first step in creating the coordinated visualization is to build the chart container in _main.js_.
 We can do this in a new function called from within the `callback()` function (Example 2.1).